ps428/PythonProjects/ai/mcp_101/README.md

-# Weather App with Model Completion Protocol
+# Weather App with Model Context Protocol

-A simple yet powerful weather application that demonstrates using Model Completion Protocol (MCP) with OpenAI.
+A simple yet powerful weather application that demonstrates using Model Context Protocol (MCP) with OpenAI.

 ## What Is This Project?